MagantiNeeharika/GoogleCapstoneProject/README.md

 'Bellabeat', a high-tech manufacturer of health-focused products for women, and is a successful small company who has the potential to become a larger player in the global smart device market.
 Bellabeat has 5 products that collect and keep track of user's data related to the activity, sleep, stress, menstrual cycle, and mindfulness habits.

-Bellabeat's 5 products are:
+Bellabeat's 5 products are:<br>
-    - **Bellabeat App :** Provides users with health related data and helps in understanding the user's habits and healthy decisions.
+    - **Bellabeat App :** Provides users with health related data and helps in understanding the user's habits and healthy decisions.<br>
-    - **Leaf :** A wellness tracker that is directly connected to the Bellabeat App.
+    - **Leaf :** A wellness tracker that is directly connected to the Bellabeat App.<br>
-    - **Time :** A wellness watch that tracks the user's data and is also connected to the bellabeat app.
+    - **Time :** A wellness watch that tracks the user's data and is also connected to the bellabeat app.<br>
-    - **Spring :** A smart water bottle that is connected to the beallbeat app, and is helpful in keeping track of the hydration levels of the users.
+    - **Spring :** A smart water bottle that is connected to the beallbeat app, and is helpful in keeping track of the hydration levels of the users.<br>
-    - **Bellabeat Membership :** A subscription-based membership program for users.
+    - **Bellabeat Membership :** A subscription-based membership program for users.<br>

 #### PROBLEM/ BUSINESS TASK/ AIM